 Output: What can they run?

 EcoFlow River Pro and EcoFlow RIVER’s output are on the same playing field at 600W.
-The higher your power station’s output, the more demanding devices you can run off it.
+The higher output your power station has the more demanding devices you can run off it.
 But thanks to EcoFlow’s x-boost mode, both can power devices up to 1800W.

 Capacity: How long can they run for?

-The most significant difference between EcoFlow River vs EcoFlow River Pro is the capacity.
+The greatest difference between EcoFlow River vs EcoFlow River Pro is the capacity.
 Broken down, capacity determines the time you can stay powered for, with larger capacities geared towards more heavy-duty appliances and emergencies like a home blackout.
-With both power stations, you can easily attach an additional battery doubling River and River Pro’s capacity.
-However, there are some distinct differences between River and River Pro when it comes to the additional battery.
-We’ll cover this further in.
+With both power stations, you can attach an additional battery doubling River and River Pro’s capacity with ease.
+However, there are some distinct differences between River and River Pro when it comes to the additional battery, we’ll cover this further in.

 Cycle Life: How long do they last?